akankshabakshi/Healthcare-Vendor-Data-Analysis/README.md

   - Cost

 # Use Case
-- To run a exploratory analysis on the data
+- To run an exploratory analysis on the data
 - To identify the primary fields, must have and nice of have fields
 - To identify relationships
 For example: